wojtek-rz/wojtek-rz.github.io/_posts/haskell-to-wasm/2024-08-12-haskell-in-browser.md

 After some digging it appears that there exists something called [line discipline](https://en.wikipedia.org/wiki/Line_discipline) and it's main tasks include:

-_For example, the standard line discipline processes the data it receives from the hardware driver and from applications writing to the device according to the requirements of a terminal on a Unix-like system.
-On input, it handles special characters such as the interrupt character (typically Control-C) and the erase and kill characters (typically backspace or delete, and Control-U, respectively) and, on output, it replaces all the LF characters with a CR/LF sequence._
+> For example, the standard line discipline processes the data it receives from the hardware driver and from applications writing to the device according to the requirements of a terminal on a Unix-like system.
+On input, it handles special characters such as the interrupt character (typically Control-C) and the erase and kill characters (typically backspace or delete, and Control-U, respectively) and, on output, it replaces all the LF characters with a CR/LF sequence.

-Our problem can be solved [xterm-pty](https://github.com/mame/xterm-pty?tab=readme-ov-file) module.
+Our problem can be solved by [xterm-pty](https://github.com/mame/xterm-pty?tab=readme-ov-file) module.

 A PTY, or pseudoterminal, is an intermediate layer between a process and a terminal.
 It is not just a pipe, but provides several useful functionalities such as input echo, line editing, conversion, etc. PTY is essential for running real-world CUI programs.